 CoMet Classification: Table II highlights CoMet's classification precision and recall in multiple datasets.
-CoMet's parameters were tuned to improve its accuracy corresponding to detecting low-cohesion groups, which is required for navigation.
-This is reflected in the high precision and recall values in the second column.
-CoMet observes pedestrians in these datasets for ~ 5 seconds.
-During this period, it is able to update its initial classification as pedestrians' trajectories change.
-For instance, a group initially perceived as highcohesion may have its members move apart and is thereby classified as a low-cohesion group.
-Moreover, it is easier to detect features corresponding to proximity and walking speed than interactions between the pedestrians.
-This sometimes results in CoMet misclassifying medium- and high-cohesion groups in certain datasets.
-An interesting observation is that human annotators tend to classify groups in extremes, i.e. as either high-cohesion or low-cohesion groups.
-This leads to a low number of data points for medium-cohesion groups.
+CoMet observes pedestrians in these datasets for $\sim 5$ seconds.
+During this period, it is able to update its initial classification as pedestrian's trajectories change.
+For instance, a group initially perceived as high cohesion may have its members move apart and is thereby classified as a low cohesion group.
+Moreover, it is easier to detect features corresponding to proximity and walking speed, as compared to interaction between the pedestrians.
+An interesting observation is that human annotators tend to classify groups in extremes, i.e., as either high cohesion or low cohesion groups.
+This leads to low number of data points for medium-cohesion groups.
+This ground truth observation affects the effectiveness of our approach.